daniel-furman/daniel-furman-old/index.md

 ---

 My favorite pieces of (shareable) research.
-My previous research interests lie in ecological modeling with geo-spatial information, machine learning, and in material science physics for ice sheet flow applications.
-I am proud of the accomplishments I have made in these areas and am hungry to learn more about new research in data science that sparks my fascinations.
+My previous interests include computational ecology (machine learning with geo-spatial information) and experimental geophysics (for ice sheet flow applications with mineral physics methods).
+I am also excited to learn more about new research in ethical data science for social good, as well as in environmental systems.

 ---